Clemapfel/mousetrap/docs/04_widgets.md

 stack.set_visible_child(page_01_id);
 ```

-We can also change the currently displayed child by calling methods like `SelectionModel::select` on the internal selection model of the stack, which we acquire using `Stack::get_selection_model`.
-As state before, if the state of the `SelectionModel` changes, the display widget, `Stack` in this case, will change to match.
+Adding a widget with `Stack::add_child` will return the **stack id** of that page.
+To make make a specific widget be the currently shown widget, we use `Stack::set_visible_child`, which takes the stack id we obtained.

 We see above that `Stack::add_child` takes an second argument, which is the **page title**.
 This title is not used in the stack itself, rather, it is used for two widgets made to exclusively interact with the stack.
-So far, only we as develoeprs where able to change which child is currently displayed.
-These two widgets give the user the option to choose themself.
+These widgets are made to make selecting a specific stacks page easy on both the user and developer.
+If we use any of these two widgets, we will rarely have to manually select the visible child.

 ### StackSwitcher

-\a{StackSwitcher} presents the user with a row of buttons, each of which have use the current stacks childs title as its label:
+\a{StackSwitcher} presents the user with a row of buttons, each of which use the corresponding stack childs title:

 ```cpp
 auto stack = Stack();